Our work in Jersey

 Engaging parents in their children's early literacy development has been shown to improve children's outcomes and help to narrow the gap between disadvantaged and other children.

-All nurseries and pre-schools in Jersey have been offered the opportunity to take part in an island-wide programme which includes a focus on literacy and maths and more than 500 families have taken part so far.
+All nurseries and pre-schools in Jersey have been offered the opportunity to take part in an island-wide programme which includes a focus on literacy and maths.

 Knowledge Makes Change

 Through a mentoring and shadowing process we have supported Jersey Childcare Trust to take over ongoing publication of the Knowledge Makes Change Newsletter.
 The newsletter now has a subscriber reach of over 700 and an additional reach of over 1000 via social media.